surge-synthesizer/surge-synthesizer.github.io/manual_xt/Surge-XT.md

 **Resonance** – Controls the amount of resonance of the filter.

-**Filter Analysis** – To open the Filter Analysis window, simply click on the small filter above the filter balance control.
+**Filter Analysis** – To open the Filter Analysis window, simply click on the small button above the filter balance control.
 It will display the current filter response according to the current type, subtype, cutoff and resonance settings.
 You can switch to the other filter by using the corresponding buttons.